augusto-herrmann/transparencia-dados-abertos-brasil/CONTRIBUTING.md

    to open a new pull request to offer your code for review before being incorporated back into the main repository.

-   Make sure to add a meaningul title and description.
+   Make sure to add a meaningful title and description.

 ## Types of contributions